Itachi3990/AniMiru/README.md

 ---

 Download the APK from the releases section!
+Watch the video demo below!

 [![Watch the demo](https://img.youtube.com/vi/BG-NfswaVq4/sddefault.jpg)](https://youtu.be/BG-NfswaVq4)